apify/actor-whitepaper/README.md

 8. Sale the product (demos, procurement, )
 9. Customer support

-Packaging software as an Actor and deploying it to a cloud platform such as Apify can take away 3 to 8, making it easier and faster to lunch new SaaS products and earn income on them.
+Packaging software as an Actor and deploying it to a cloud platform such as Apify can take away steps 3 to 8, making it easier and faster to lunch new SaaS products and earn income on them.
 You can